 21. Default Policy: If an opponent cancels the match within 12 hours or more of a scheduled match, we recommend rescheduling the match at a later date or leaving the matchcard blank with no score if rescheduling is not possible.
 If an opponent cancels between 12-1 hour before the match start, we recommend rescheduing if possible but it may be marked as a default if rescheduling is not possible.
 If an opponent no-shows or cancels the match less than an hour before the scheduled match time, it may be noted as a default and win for yourself.
 If an opponent is completely unresponsive, please follow the 'Unresponsive Opponents' section above under 'Scheduling Guidelines' and reach out to your flex league manager if the opponent remains unresponsive.

 Playoff Rules and Regulations (New for 2023)

-1. Universal Tennis Flex League playoffs are split into two seasons consisting of four six-week-long sessions.
+1. UTR Sports Tennis Flex League playoffs are split into two seasons consisting of four six-week-long sessions.

 2. Playoffs are determined by your first 4 matches played in the Flex League.
 This does not include Challenge Matches.

 3. At the end of the league session, the top two players of each division will qualify for the end-of-season playoff tournament.